IBM/ibm-cp4s-client/README.md

 ## Prerequisites

-1. CP4S version >= 1.4
-1. Python 3
+* IBM Cloud Pak for Security 1.5.0 or later.
+* Python 3.6 or later.
-1. (Optional) Jupyter Notebook, JupyterHub, or Jupyter Lab
+* (Optional) Jupyter Notebook, JupyterHub, or Jupyter Lab.

-Note: This package was designed to be used within a Jupyter Notebook environment.
-However, it should also work in general python programs.
+**Note:** Though this package was designed to run in a Jupyter Notebook environment, it should also work in any python programs.

 ## Installing

-To use the package, simply install it with `pip` in a notebook cell.
+To install the package, use the following `pip` command in a Notebook cell.
 ```
 !pip install git+git://github.com/ibm/ibm-cp4s-client.git
 ```

-One can also build a tar file from his/her local repository, and install it like the following.
+You can also build a compressed file from local repository, and install the package by running the following command.
 ```
 !pip install /Documents/Github/ibm-cp4s-client/dist/ibm-cp4s-client-0.0.1.tar.gz
 ```

-## Calling CP4S APIs
+## Calling IBM Cloud Pak for Security APIs

-Calling of CP4S APIs are abstracted into client "objects" and "methods".
+Calling of IBM Cloud Pak for Security APIs are abstracted into client "objects" and "methods".
-One need to properly create a CP4S object supplying `url`, `username` and `password` before using it.
-The `username` and `password` are API keys obtained from the "Settings" page in CP4S (see [here](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.1.0/docs/scp-core/apikey.html) for details), while `url` is the homepage of CP4S plus `/api` path, like the following.
+You must create an IBM Cloud Pak for Security object by supplying `url`, `username`, and `password`.
+The `username` and `password` are API keys that are obtained from the **Settings** page in IBM Cloud Pak for Security.
+For more information, see [API key](https://www.ibm.com/support/knowledgecenter/en/SSTDPP_latest/platform/docs/scp-core/apikey.html).

+**Note:** `url` is the home page of CP4S plus `/api` path, for example:
 ```
 from cp4s.client import CP4S
 ac = CP4S(url='https://{{CP4S_homepage}}/api',